 Federal Immigration Enforcement in Minneapolis

-Updated: February 18, 2026
+Updated: March 31, 2026

-Are protests currently taking place?
+Are protests taking place?

-Protests have taken place regularly and the majority of them have been peaceful.
+Demonstrations and protests have taken place regularly and the majority of them have been peaceful.

 How has the federal immigration enforcement impacted the Minneapolis Convention Center (MCC)?